-The Achill Archaeological Field School (AAFS) is the oldest such institution in Ireland and was founded in 1991 by Theresa McDonald in order to establish a top quality field-training venue for students of archaeology and anthropology from around the world.
-Having brought thousands of archaeology students to Achill Island over the past 24 years, the AAFS has now completed a major technological upgrade of its facilities in order to keep pace with recent developments in survey and excavation systems.
+The Achill Archaeological Field School (AAFS) is the oldest such institution in Ireland and was founded in 1991 by Dr. Theresa McDonald in order to establish a top quality field-training venue for students of archaeology and anthropology from around the world.
+Having brought hundreds of archaeology students to Achill Island over the past 27 years, the AAFS has now completed a major technological upgrade of its facilities in order to keep pace with recent developments in survey and excavation systems.

 The Archaeology Centre houses a Lecture Room, Library, Laboratory, Drawing and Computer Rooms, an Office and a small outside garden.
 The Computer Room houses a bank of networked computers with top of the range computer programmes such as AutoCAD and ArcGIS, Photoshop and Illustrator.
 Broadband connection is available and WiFi was installed in 2011.

 The Archaeological Field School’s infrastructure includes the following essential facilities:

 - Lecture room